- He has trouble tying shoes and buttoning his shirt.

 * And not to stand in their space.

-* But she looks at them too much so Elijah warns her she’s making them uncomfortable.
-They have a little signal between them when he tells her to back off or to move in.
+* But he looks at them too much so Elijah warns him he’s making them uncomfortable.
+They have a little signal between them when he tells him to back off or to move in.

 “warned him that in his eagerness to make eye contact, he tended to stare too intently.
 “It’s like being on a tightrope,” he said.
 “If you try too hard, you’ll come off.
 But you have to try.”“

-- Elijah tells her when her hair needs coming and makes sure she wears clean clothes.
+- Elijah tells him when his hair needs combing and makes sure he wears clean clothes.

-- or cleans the dirt off the ones she has on.
+- or cleans the dirt off the ones he has on.